timm/luatips/README.md

-# Give us this da our daily Lua tip
+# Give us this day our daily Lua tip

 ## What's our next best tip???